xyyuhans/about/index.md

 ## Course Projects

+- Designed simple real-time operating systems using Ada and C
+- Completed my bachelor degree project about medical infusion monitoring system based on STM32
+- Practical experience in algorithms including Minimax, HMM, and RL using Python
 - Hands-on experience in machine learning using Sklearn and Spark, and deep learning using Pytorch
-- Practical experience in algorithms including Minimax, HMM, and RL using Python
-- Design simple Real-Time Operating Systems using Ada and C

 ## Awards